KunChen1110/SheetHero/dataset/DatasetV1.md

 ## Test4
 ### Task scheduling table

+### Scenario
+Algorithmic scheduling problem

+### Category
+build task dependency graph; perform topological scheduling; compute total duration

 ### SpreadSheet
 [spreadsheet9](Task04/tc04_input01.xlsx)
 [spreadsheet10](Task04/tc04_input02.xlsx)

 ### Prompt
-Hello, here is a table containing tasks, their durations, priorities.
-Here is also a table about task dependencies (which task needs to be finished before other tasks).
-All machine starts at 8:00 am.
+Here is a table containing tasks, their durations, and priorities, and another table describing task dependencies (which task needs to be finished before another).
+All machines start at 8:00 am.
-Your task is to schedule the tasks based on task dependency.
+Your task is to schedule the tasks based on these dependencies.

 Create a new Excel sheet showing the final schedule with columns: